mygethub-99/linuxservercode/README.md

  8. You may explore the web application as a visitor, or login using facebaook or your google account login.
  9. Once you are logged in you may add new restaurants to edit and display in the web server application.
  10. To add pictures of your restaurant you will need to to use the edit restaurant menu page.
 Remember, you can only edit restaurants   that you have created or have been made the owner of.
+ 11. User will need to pip install Flask-Excel and a plug in pip install pyexcel-xls for the excel export feature to work.
+ 12. Link to [Flask Excel]. (http://flask-excel.readthedocs.org/en/latest/)

 ***
 ### List of master.py module functions.
 Functions login, fbconnect, fbdisconnect, gconnect, creatUser, getUserInfo, getUserID, gdisconnect, and disconnect are used for logging in or out of the application using oauth function via facebook and google.

+login_required decorator used to redirect a user to the login page.

 restaurantMenuJSON, menuItemJSON, restaurantJSON, and showRestaurantJSON are used to create output to mobile devices.